Code-Institute-Submissions/Elitept/README.md

 able to see videos of them training clients and a short clip where they introduce themselves.
 - I would also like to add more features to the site, for example the addition of a nutrition section.
 Where we can promote programs that include diets and foods to eat etc.
+- In future, the addition of a log in section for our members would be great.